 We are closely monitoring this situation.
 At this time, there is no certainty that a funding agreement with the White House will be reached in time to avoid a partial federal government shutdown.

-As you know, Oregon State University receives significant federal funds for research, land grant programs and student financial aid.
+As you know, Oregon State University receives significant federal funds for research, land grant programs, and student financial aid.
 We are evaluating the possible impact of a government shutdown on all aspects of university operations and preparing for any possible outcome.

-University officials remain in frequent communication with members of Oregon’s Congressional delegation and other federal leaders regarding the importance of ensuring government continues to operate without interruption.
+University officials remain in frequent communication with members of Oregon’s Congressional delegation and other federal leaders regarding the importance of ensuring the government continues to operate without interruption.

 Meanwhile, we are aware that the U.S. departments of Education and Veteran Affairs have already received full fiscal-year funding, and that there will be no disruption to financial aid or veterans’ benefits.
 As well, the U.S. departments of Energy and Defense also have received full fiscal-year funding, so there will be no disruptions to facility operations or research under these departments.